Influenza

 In addition to getting a flu vaccine, you can protect yourself and others from the virus by:

-• Contacting your provider if you have symptoms of the flu, so you can be tested and begin treatment as soon as possible.
+• Contacting your provider if you have flu symptoms, so you can be tested and begin treatment as soon as possible

 Influenza Symptoms